sansbacher/docs/git/README.md

 `git commit -am "Edited some existing files"`
 _Repeat as needed_, using `git add -A` for any new files.

-Once your dev or bugfix work is done, Checkout master and merge in your work from dev:
+Once your dev or bugfix work is done, Checkout main and merge in your work from dev:
-`git checkout master`
+`git checkout main`
 `git merge dev`
 `git log --oneline`
 _Possibly_ deal with any merge conflicts (remember to commit), but if everything looks good push your code to the remote repo: